 As a family, we are always looking for ways to reduce food waste.
 We try our best to reduce food waste each month so we can save money and teach our children the importance of being responsible with the blessings we have been given.

-Creating meals for your family takes a lot of time, money and effort.
-Menu planning, shopping and cooking make up a large part of the week, as well as your family’s budget.
 At the end of the week do you find yourself throwing a lot of food away…and with it much of the time and money that you’ve spent?
 Here are 6 ways to reduce food waste and save money.

 6 Ways to Reduce Food Waste and Save Money